twpayne/go-geom/INTERNALS.md

 Parts of the underlying array can be shared between multitple objects.
 For example, retrieving the outer ring of a `Polygon` returns a `LinearRing` that references the coordinates of the `Polygon`.
-No coordinate data is copied.
+No coordinate data are copied.